MiMoText/roman18/README.md

 As for the foreign text-passages we automatically detected the different languages, see https://github.com/MiMoText/roman18/tree/master/Python-Scripts/lang_dec and manually corrected the output before inserting the tags in the XML-files.

 In addition, we provide plain text versions of the texts.
 However, these are best generated depending on individual needs using the scripts “tei2txt.py” & "tei2txt_run.py"(in the Scripts folder).

-The folder "files" contains the files with a basic normalization of historical spellings.
+The folder "plain" contains the files (within folder "files") with a basic normalization of historical spellings.
 The folder "files_non_modernized" contains the plaintext without normalization.
 Please note that some sources contain already modernized text from the beginning.
 All details on print and digital sources can be found in the teiHeader of the XML-files.

 ## Metadata
 There is a short and an extensive metadata description in TSV for all TEI/XML files: